LearnWeb3DAO/Defi-Exchange/README.md

             */
             // EthReserve should be the current ethBalance subtracted by the value of ether sent by the user
             // in the current `addLiquidity` call
-            uint ethReserve =  ethBalance - msg.value;
+            uint ethReserve =  ethBalance - _amount;
             // Ratio should always be maintained so that there are no major price impacts when adding liquidity
-            // Ration here is -> (cryptoDevTokenAmount user can add/cryptoDevTokenReserve in the contract) = (Eth Sent by the user/Eth Reserve in the contract);
+            // Ratio here is -> (cryptoDevTokenAmount user can add/cryptoDevTokenReserve in the contract) = (Eth Sent by the user/Eth Reserve in the contract);
             // So doing some maths, (cryptoDevTokenAmount user can add) = (Eth Sent by the user * cryptoDevTokenReserve /Eth Reserve);
             uint cryptoDevTokenAmount = (msg.value * cryptoDevTokenReserve)/(ethReserve);
             require(_amount >= cryptoDevTokenAmount, "Amount of tokens sent is less than the minimum tokens required");